usaid-cs/yesterday-i-learned/random.md

 1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.
 1. 'A bit of "useless trivia" I read in a behavioral science book that if you place any type of religious reminder that is manifested as a person of some sort in an area, it will reduce crime.
 So a Virgin Mary statue or image, or one of Jesus would have the same effect.' - Becca_Chavis
 1. Rechargeable AAA lithium batteries do exist.
 However, they are all in the wrong voltage (3.7V).
-1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. [“They're not severed, they're disarticulated,” Inkster explains.
+1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. ["They're not severed, they're disarticulated," Inkster explains.
 As the body decomposes the feet are separated ...](http://www.theprovince.com/quite+solved+mystery+severed+feet/10281333/story.html)
 1. The OBD II adapter passcode is 1234.
 1. [Some cocoa growers don't even know what chocolate is.](https://www.youtube.com/watch?v=zEN4hcZutO0)
 1. [Deep discharges are bad too.](https://apple.stackexchange.com/questions/158465/iphone-6-charging-best-practices) So you are stuck between using a battery between 49% and 50%, or wherever it is when charging voltages reaches 3.92V (54%).
 [See also: "lithium batteries undergo unwanted chemical reactions when discharged below 3V, causing their internal resistance to be permanently and significantly raised"](https://electronics.stackexchange.com/a/219236)